My Quiet Kitchen

 1. Next, add the jalapeños and spices, and cook for 1 to 2 minutes.

-Options for Adding Creaminess to Vegan White Chili
+How to Thicken Vegan White Chili

 There are many ways to add creaminess to soups and chilis without using dairy.
 For this recipe I decided to go with homemade cashew milk.
 If you need a nut-free option, I've included a few ideas below and in the Notes section of the recipe.

-While the chili cooks, blend raw cashews and water.
-Add salt, nutritional yeast, and lime juice (or rice vinegar) for tang. *If you don't have a high-speed blender like a Vitamix, you'll first need to soak the cashews in hot water for about 1 hour.
+Tip: If you don't have a high-speed blender like a Vitamix, you'll first need to soak the cashews in hot water for about 1 hour.

 two bowls of white bean chili with garnishes.